docker-library/faq/README.md

 10.	as a final step, each of those per-architecture namespaces is combined to form the [OCI image indexes](https://github.com/opencontainers/image-spec/blob/v1.1.1/image-index.md) that get pushed into [the `library/xxx` repositories](https://hub.docker.com/u/library) (which is the "default" namespace within Docker for unprefixed image references)

 	-	for our `docker` example, that's [the `docker` repository](https://hub.docker.com/_/docker)

+Most of this complexity is to ensure we don't over-build (new builds should only be generated when we're certain something would change), both for conserving effort on the build side and for reducing unnecessary "rebuild churn" downstream.

 For images [maintained by the docker-library team](https://github.com/docker-library), we typically include a couple useful scripts in the repository itself, like `./update.sh` and `./generate-stackbrew-library.sh`, which help with automating simple version bumps via `Dockerfile` templating, and generating the contents of the `library/xxx` manifest file, respectively.
 [We also have infrastructure which performs those version bumps along with a build and test](https://doi-janky.infosiftr.net/job/update.sh/) and commits them directly to the relevant image repository (which is exactly how [the illustrative `docker` b8a0cd4 commit](https://github.com/docker-library/docker/commit/b8a0cd47873fbc6f6f3a58eee18ebeb79f7376e0) referenced above was created).